My Perspective

 At seven years old, I was diagnosed with a genetically unknown neuromuscular disease that resembles Charcot-Marie-Tooth disease (CMT).
-This disease causes slow deterioration of the myelin sheath in my limbs, permanently damaging nerves.
+This disease causes slow deterioration of my peripheral nerves (affecting my limbs).

 To deal with these two conditions, I wear hearing aids in both ears, and use mobility devices.
 I used a walker and leg braces for a decade, until I became wheelchair-bound winter of 2023.